ianozsvald/EuroPython2011_HighPerformanceComputing/docs/index.rst

 In this tutorial we're looking at a number of techniques to make CPU-bound tasks in Python run much faster.
 Speed-ups of 10-500* are to be expected if you have a problem that fits into these solutions.

+In the results further below I show that the Mandelbrot problem can be made to run 75* faster with relatively little work on the CPU and up to 500* faster using a GPU (admittedly with some C integration!).

 Techniques covered:

 * Python profiling (cProfile, RunSnake, line_profiler) - find bottlenecks